ismailchakrane/ImplicitNeuralReconstruction/README.md

 ### Create a Virtual Environment

-Use `conda` to manage the Python environment:
+Use `conda` for example to manage a Python environment:

 ```bash
 conda create -n tp_inr